- Rail Trail

 - There are public toilets at the beginning and end of this section and also at the Cam River reserve at Somerset.

-- From the Surf Club, continue west on the Beach boardwalk adjacent to the (disused) rail line and around the headland past the Information Centre and Makers Workshop.
-There is a Penguin Viewing Centre next to the pathway and the little fairy penguins can be seen here in summer returning to their nests amongst the rocks.
+- From the Surf Club, continue west on the Beach boardwalk adjacent to the (disused) rail line and around the headland past the Penguin Viewing Centre next to the pathway.
+The little fairy penguins can be seen here from the burrow cams or at dusk in summer returning to their nests amongst the rocks.

 - The wide concrete pathway continues next to the rail line as far as Cooee and ends rather abruptly at the 2.5 km mark at the Brickport Rd intersection.